Benson-D/foodie-love-frontend/README.md

 # Foodie Love - Frontend

-Foodie Love is a fullstack web application.
+Foodie Love is a fullstack recipe web application.
+A user can create, and view recipe/grocery list.
 The frontend consist of React, TypeScript, and Material UI.
 The backend utilizes Node, Express, and PostgreSQL.

   - For more details on the backend documentation please click [here](https://github.com/Benson-D/foodie-love-backend)